 Ghugni/Dried Yellow Peas Curry

-Ghugni always brings out a lot of memories, when in school it was my daily treat.
-The Ghugni wala used to come with a large deep bottomed pan/Dekchi full with this yellow heaven every day in our school.
-The other kinds of stuff that he kept along with Ghugni were a bunch of Shalpata, disposable spoons, a spcl. masala jar, a pot full of tamarind water, and a plate of chopped green chillies & onions.
-When the bell rang for tiffin time we hurriedly rush to him for our regular portion of Ghugni.
-He used to sit on the school floor, and a well-knitted crowd gathered every day around him.
-The price was 50 paise for a half plate and 1 rupee for a full plate of Ghugni.
-And he would leave with an empty pan daily, that too got empty within 15 minutes only.
-The balancing act of having Ghugni from a single piece of Shalpata with a squarish spoon made from the Shalpata itself was a challenge that too equally enjoyed along with the food.
+In school, Ghugni was my daily treat.
+The Ghugni vendor would arrive every day with a large pot full of this delicious yellow dish.
+Along with Ghugni, he would also carry Shalpata, disposable spoons, a special masala jar, tamarind water, and a plate of chopped green chillies and onions.
+When the bell rang for tiffin time, we would rush to get our regular portion of Ghugni.
+He would sit on the school floor, and a crowd would gather around him.
+The price was 50 paise for a half plate and 1 rupee for a full plate.
+He would leave with an empty pan within 15 minutes.
+Balancing Ghugni on a piece of Shalpata with a Shalpata spoon was a fun challenge.
 Those were the golden days.

-Nevertheless to say it’s one of the most desired street foods of Kolkata & Bengal.
+Nevertheless, it’s one of the most desired street foods in Kolkata and Bengal.
 During the Durga Puja days, one can find at least one Ghugni stall among many other food stalls at Puja Pandals.
-And that’s a tradition, without this food hoping is incomplete.
-A non-vegetarian version Mangsher Ghugni (Dried Yellow Peas Curry with Mutton Keema) is also a popular option, but a good version of it often rare to find.
+And that was a tradition, without having Ghugni pandal hopping would considered incomplete for us.
+A non-vegetarian version Mangsher Ghugni (Dried Yellow Peas Curry with Mutton Keema) is also a popular option, but a good version of it is often rare to find.

-Back home, my Mom used to cook this pretty often and it was a staple then.
+Back home, my Mother used to cook this pretty often and it was a staple then.
 I’ve learned this from her.
-Ghugni can be served with luchi, paratha, roti, or enjoy devouring on its own.
+Ghugni can be served with luchi, paratha, roti, or enjoyed on its own.
 As it’s a popular food, the recipe varies a little bit from home to home.
 I’m sharing my version here, and I hope you’ll enjoy cooking it in your kitchen. 🙂

 Ghugni